-About a decade ago a new technology revolutionized the study of the brain.
+Science has come a long way in its understanding of how the brain works.
+About a decade ago MRI technology revolutionized the study of the brain.
 Magnetic resonance imaging (MRI) could show exactly what is activated in the brain when we perform a function.
-Science radically revised its notion of the computer brain to now know it is a complex neurological organism that rewires itself as it learns and refines skills.
+It was observed that all information entering the brain to perform a function is triggered by the senses, and every sense is activated by movement.
+Science revised the computer brain to now say the brain is a complex neurological organism that rewires itself as it learns and refines skills.

 Contact me for more information or to make an appointment.